A creamy sausage and saffron pasta recipe from Lombardy

 Your feedback means a lot to me!

-Other pasta with saffron recipes on The Pasta Project
+Other pasta with saffron recipes you will love!

 - Pasta with saffron and pancetta